 6-5 Power Supply

-The SuperServer 7047R-TRF has two 920 Watt power supply modules.
-The power supply has an auto-switching capability, which enables it to automatically sense and operate at a 100V - 240V input voltage.
+The SuperServer 6027R-TRF has a 740 Watt redundant power supply consisting of two power modules.
+Each power supply module has an auto-switching capability, which enables it to automatically sense and operate at a 100V - 240V input voltage.